Thursday, September 18, 2008

 Ingredients and method to make the Cumin Rice (Jeera Rice )

-3 small green chillies like the thai variety (cut lengthwise)(optional or according to taste)
+2 Thai or Indian variety green chillies (cut lengthwise)(optional or according to taste)

 salt to taste